giriaryan694-a11y/EXELockBypass/README.md

    .\EXELockBypass.ps1
    ```

-3. When prompted, **enter the full path** of the EXE you want to run.
+3. When prompted, **enter the full path** of the EXE you want to test.

 ---